Preparations for Quantum Computing in Hadron Physics: Particle-based encoding of Chromodynamics

 The action of the creation operators needs to yield states representing the abstract symmetry under boson exchange.
 So if a register on a two-register memory is occupied by one boson, and a creation operator acts, Bose statistics requires

-But if instead both registers already contain a boson, no additional particle can be encoded, and we adopt the convention that the creation operator send the two-particle state to null:
+but if instead both registers already contain a boson, no additional particle can be encoded, and we adopt the convention that the creation operator send the two-particle state to null:

-As a consequence of the limited computer memory (there, only two registers), the Fock space is truncated, introducing a discretization error in the second quantized problem.
+As a consequence of the limited computer memory (only two registers), the Fock space is truncated, introducing a discretisation error in the second quantised problem.
 With an increasing number of particle registers, this inconvenience is pushed up far from the few--body spectrum of the theory.